worldbank/povcalnetR/cran-comments.md

 ## Resubmission
-This is a resubmission.
+This is a patch submission.
 In this version I have:

 Addressed the issues listed in [Check Results](https://cran.r-project.org/web/checks/check_results_povcalnetR.html)